 This will include anthropology; fires and explosions; court procedures & legal systems; fingerprints; firearms and ballistics; forensic uses of DNA, hair, entomology and blood dynamics; questioned documents; microscopy; toolmarks and impressions.

 4 Practical Forensic Skills - Laboratory Based:

-Carry out a number of selected biological, chemical and forensic experiments and interpret and report the data acquired.
+Carry out a number of selected biological, chemical and forensic experiments, then interpret and report the data acquired.

 5 Practical Forensic Skills - Crime scene based:

 Recording of crime scene – notes, sketches and photography; Evidence Preservation - avoidance of contamination, control samples, collection, packaging and labelling of evidence (choice of packaging, avoidance of loss, deterioration or tampering, sealing, labelling and transport); Methodology of Effective Sampling - Effective sampling of trace and contact evidence (handpicking, swabbing, tape lifts, sweeping, vacuuming).
 Representative sampling, known samples and negative controls.